PabloPineda6/JavaUnitTestSpringBoot-Mockito/README.md

 3. Type, in a browser, the route to the local Data Base (http://localhost:8080/h2-console)
    1. make sure the JDBC URL is <jdbc:h2:mem:testdb> (as defined in application.properties file) and click connect
 4. Verify the response matches the expectations

+### BETTER ASSERTIONS

+There are three frameworks to improve the level of assertions in a test: Hamcrest methods, Json assert (AssertJ) and Json path

+1. To use the hamcrest library, you need to have these settings in your static preferences

+In Eclipse: Go to preferences -> Static -> Favorites.
+Then add (in New Type):
+- org.hamcrest.CoreMatchers (should already be there)
+- org.hamcrest.MatcherAssert
+- org.hamcrest.Matchers

+In Intellij: Go to File -> Settings -> Code Style -> Java -> Imports.
+Then, add (and select static):
+- org.hamcrest.CoreMatchers
+- org.hamcrest.MatcherAssert
+- org.hamcrest.Matchers

+Then, where you create your assertions, you would want to import:
+- import static org.hamcrest.MatcherAssert.*;
+- import static org.hamcrest.Matchers.*;

+2. To use Json assert (AssertJ), you need to have these settings in your static preferences

+In Eclipse: Go to preferences -> Static -> Favorites.
+Then add (in New Type):
+- org.assertj.core.api.Assertions (should already be there)

+In Intellij: Go to File -> Settings -> Code Style -> Java -> Imports.
+Then, add (and select static):
+- org.assertj.core.api.Assertions (should already be there)

+Then, where you create your assertions, you would want to import:
+- import static org.assertj.core.api.Assertions.assertThat;

 ### SPECIAL CONSIDERATIONS DEPENDING ON EACH PROJECT
 1. In this application, we are using an in-memory Data Base as the projects DB, in real world applications, you'll be talking to real DB.